13 Nights Itinerary Covering: Delhi - Agra - Jaipur - Cochin - Periyar National Park - Alleppey - Kumarakom - Delhi

-On day 3, get transferred to Agra and check-in at a luxury Hotel.
-Day 3 and 4 are scheduled for exploring the Mughal City of Agra, placed on the banks of River Yamuna.
+On day 3, get transferred to Agra and check in at hotel.
+The Mughal City of Agra, placed on the banks of River Yamuna.
 In spite of all the modernization, the city has been able to maintain its distinct Mughal charm.
 An important tourist destination of India, Agra houses The Taj Mahal one of the Seven Wonders of the World, along with a number of UNESCO World Heritage Sites.
 The city is surely a storehouse of history and architecture.
 Do not miss trying two food specialties- Petha and Dal Moth.

 Next in line is Sikandara – the Tomb of Akbar, the great Mughal Emperor.
 Lying on the outskirts of the city, this mausoleum houses the remains of the Emperor.
 Akbar commissioned the construction of the monument during his lifetime and later, the top structure was added by Jahangir, his son.

-Get an assisted transfer to the capital city of Rajasthan, the 'Pink City' – Jaipur.
-Also the largest city of the state, the vibrant Jaipur is home to several archeological attractions like forts and palaces, colorful bazaars and more.
+Get an assisted transfer to the capital city of Rajasthan, the 'Pink City' – Jaipur, enroute visit Fatehpur sikri .
+Continue to Jaipur also the largest city of the state, the vibrant Jaipur is home to several archeological attractions like forts and palaces, colorful bazaars and more.
 The bustling Jaipur is one of the most popular destinations of India, alluring national and international tourists in huge numbers.
 The city was founded in the year 1727.
 Gorging on lip-smacking Rajasthani food is a must.
 On arrival, check-in at a city's luxury hotel.

 The UNESCO World Heritage Site of Amber Fort (Amer Fort) is around 11 km away from the city center, which is placed on a hilltop.
 A well-preserved monument, it was constructed in 1592 by Raja Man Singh I. This white-marbled and red sand stone beauty is decorated with mirrors, precious stones and paintings.
 Opt for en elephant ride up till the entrance of the fort.